mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

         -   Should I ensemble public models or try reproducing them?
             -   Do I want to do CV or just LB fitting?

+    -   10/07/2022
+        -   LGBM
+            -   AmbrosM's LGBM quickstart uses last, mean, min, max for numerical features
+            -   My 04-framework v11 (currently a draft) uses same features as v9, v10
+                (the current LB and CV leaders)
+                and hyperparameters from ragnar's 799 notebook, but without dart only 500 early stopping rounds, instead of 1500 and only 9999 max boost rounds instead of 10500
+                It's been running for 3.5 HOURS though, so almost 1h / fold.
+                Training time must be improved to run more experiments.
+                Can this get to >=0.7960 cv? and how does this translate to
+                -   0.7953 CV, 3h7min Training time, 0.795 LB (rank 1)
+                -   Prediction is also fucking slow goddamn 30m
+            -   How can I speed this up?
+                -   GPU metric
+                -   LGBM GPU
+                -   Kaggle CPU instances have 4 threads rather than 2
+            -   Right now I am not specifying which features are categorical
+            -   Interesting that XGB and LGBM show such different behaviours with the same amounts of early stopping
+            -   Compared to AmbrosM's LGBM, v13 is:
+                -   Better in CV 0.7952 (my CV) vs 0.7938 (their CV)
+                -   Better in LB (RAPIDS is higher than AmbrosM if you sort notebooks by score) And this one in better than RAPIDS
+            -   Interestgly, a mean ensemble performs in the middle of v9, v13 rather than better than the two.
+I guess it means that v13 is very correlated with v9, more than v9 is with AmbrosM's
+            -   Ensembling v13 with ragnar's 799 makes a
     -   09/07/2022
         -   Today's plans:
             -   Ablation round2 on first, last